 For the aviation sector to decarbonise in time, it needs an alternative to fossil kerosene which can be scaled up to meet the fuel demands of the sector.
-Equally importantly, e-kerosene is "drop in" ready in that it can be introduced into the sector as a blend with fossil jet fuel and therefore does not require a major overhaul of infrastructure.
+Equally important, e-kerosene is "drop in" ready in that it can be introduced into the sector as a blend with fossil jet fuel and therefore does not require a major overhaul of infrastructure.

-We don't rule out the role that radical new aircraft designs could play in significantly reducing aviation emissions, for example hydrogen or electric aircraft.
-However such aircraft are not expected to be in operation in significant numbers until late 2030s or the 2040s, and will find it especially challenging to replace conventional aircraft for long-haul flights.
-Reduced flying can also play an important role, especially until new fuels and technologies are deployed, but alone will not be sufficient.
+We don't rule out the role that new aircraft designs could play in significantly reducing aviation emissions, for example hydrogen or electric aircraft.
+However, such aircraft are not expected to be in operation in significant numbers until late the 2030s or 2040s, and it will be especially challenging for them to replace conventional aircraft for long-haul flights.
+Reduced flying will also play an important role, especially until new fuels and technologies are deployed, but it will not be sufficient alone.